-Kirsty Anderson (KJA studio) will be exhibiting functional stonewear ceramics.
+Back at The Bowling Club, Kirsty Anderson (KJA studio) will be exhibiting functional stoneware ceramics.
 The contemporary shapes are inspired by aesthetics of past objects.
 Pieces range from mugs and bowls for daily use to unique vases.

-Drawings and paintings that explore a relationship between nature and home, using my recognised love of colour, travel and textiles as inspiration.
+Drawings and paintings that explore the relationship between nature and home, using my recognised love of colour, travel and textiles as inspiration.

 Stunning award-winning collages inspired by nature.
 Originals and prints for all budgets.

 My work always uses movement in some way, whether that be abstract kinetic sculptures animating locally-found sea glass, or more representative maritime automata using locally sourced driftwood.

 My recent etchings centre around a group of pine trees near Aberfeldy and a tree stump in Dunino Glen.
 The third place I explored was the dramatic Seaton Cliffs near Arbroath.